0minutes/FugU/README.md

 ## Project Structure

 - [`./backend/Lexer.ts`](./backend/Lexer.ts) - Contains the lexer implementation.
-- [`./backend/shared.ts`](./backend/shared.ts) - Defines the Abstract Syntax Tree (AST) structures.
+- [`./backend/shared.ts`](./backend/shared.ts) - Defines all the used Types Functions Enums etc etc.
 - [`./backend/Parser.ts`](./backend/Parser.ts) - Houses the parser code, currently a work in progress.
+- [`./backend/StackGenerator.ts`](./backend/StackGenerator.ts) - Contains the bytecode generator code
-- Additional files for ByteCode and Interpreter will be added as the project progresses.
+- Additional files for the Interpreter will be added as the project progresses.

 - [`./main.ts`](./main.ts) - Contains the shell code which allows the language to be run in the console.
 - [`./ast.json`](./ast.json) - Contains the AST tree I'm able to produce as of now.